clee1107/RapidID/docs/Get-RIDGroupLogic.md

 Domain name values:

---Fully qualified domain name (FQDN)
+- Fully qualified domain name (FQDN)
---NetBIOS name
+- NetBIOS name

 Directory server values:

---Fully qualified directory server name
+- Fully qualified directory server name
---NetBIOS name
+- NetBIOS name
---Fully qualified directory server name and port
+- Fully qualified directory server name and port

 The default value for the Server parameter is determined by one of the following methods in the order that they are listed:

---By using Server value from objects passed through the pipeline.
+- By using Server value from objects passed through the pipeline.
---By using the domain of the computer running PowerShell.
+- By using the domain of the computer running PowerShell.

 ```yaml
 Type: String